Accessibility

 Screen-reader announcements

-Dockview narrates layout changes — panels opening/closing, groups floating, docking, popping out, maximizing/restoring — through a visually-hidden ARIA live region.
+Dockview narrates layout changes (panels opening/closing, groups floating, docking, popping out, maximising/restoring) through visually-hidden ARIA live regions (a polite region for routine status and an assertive one for cancellations).
 This is on by default.
-Opt out with:

 const options = {